10 Kettlebell Swing Alternatives For Explosive Hip Power

 Whatever the reason, if you’re looking for an exercise to substitute for Kettlebell Swings then you’re in the right place.
 I’m about to share with you 10 of my favorite Kettlebell Swing alternatives including a few different variations and lifts using different equipment.

 The first five alternatives are Olympic lift variations.
 If we’re talking about exercises that develop power and emphasize explosive hips then we have to include Olympic lifts.
-Depending on your situation (available equipment, technical ability, etc), you may find at least one of these exercises as a great option.

-The second five alternatives are all exercises that focus on power development through explosively training triple extension, but they are not Olympic lifts.
+The second five Kettlebell Swing alternatives are all exercises that focus on power development through explosively training triple extension, but they are not Olympic lifts.
 If you’re not comfortable doing Olympic lifts yet, one of these movements may be a better fit for your training.

 Hang Power Clean

-The Hang Clean is probably the Olympic lift variation that most closely mimics the Kettlebell Swing.
 It’s more technical, but being able to use a barbell will allow the lifter to use more weight than would generally be possible with a kettlebell.

 Instructions